 Municipality Finance is obligated to make public all transactions conducted by its managers with the financial instruments issued by the company.
 Municipality Finance has concluded that the notification obligation applies to the members of the Board of Directors and Executive Management Team.

-The company has a Code of Conduct approved by the Board of Directors and principles are in place for managing conflicts of interest.
-The key principle in these guidelines is that Municipality Finance always strives for the equal treatment of its customers and other partners.
+The company has a Responsibility Policy approved by the Board of Directors and principles are in place for managing conflicts of interest.
+The key principle in this policy is that Municipality Finance always strives for the equal treatment of its customers and other partners.
 The company's business operations must not be based on the personal interests of any individuals.
 In every case, Municipality Finance will inform the customer or other counterparty if a business transaction may involve the risk of a conflict of interest.
 Members of the company's Board of Directors act independently, taking account of the interests of both the company and all of its shareholders.